ni-c/photocake/README.md

 For title, description, categories and tags of the new post, a JSON-String is expected in the EXIF data for 'ImageDescription':

     {
-        "title":"A Title",
+        "Title":"A Title",
-        "description":"Some *markdown* discription",
+        "Description":"Some *markdown* discription",
-        "category":"Nice images",
+        "Category":"Nice images",
-        "tags":"some,comma,separated,tags
+        "Tags":"some,comma,separated,tags"
     }

 The URL **http://[photocake-url]/photos/refresh** will parse the images in the Images/ folder and update the database.